 Homeopathic treatment is becoming more and more significant.
 BARMER offers its policyholders nationwide a contract with highly qualified doctors working in homeopathy.
 Explain that you wish to participate in this directly in the doctor’s practice and the homeopath will become your new GP.
 Your contact at BARMER will be happy to advise you in advance about the terms of the contract.

-Acupuncture for the treatment of chronic lumbar spine pain and chronic knee joint pain caused by knee osteoarthritis is a BARMER service.
+Acupuncture for the treatment of chronic lumbar spine pain and chronic knee joint pain caused by knee osteoarthritis is service provided by BARMER.
 BARMER covers the costs of ten acupuncture sessions with a licensed physician for these two diagnoses if the symptoms have persisted for at least six months.
-In justified exceptional cases, five further sessions are possible.
+In exceptional cases, five further sessions are possible.
 Further acupuncture sessions for the treatment of chronic lumbar spine pain and chronic knee joint pain caused by knee osteoarthritis are covered by BARMER after twelve months.
-For all other diagnoses, acupuncture must be paid for privately and cannot be reimbursed.
+For all other diagnoses, acupuncture must be paid for by yourself and cannot be reimbursed.

 BARMER covers many different preventive tests that you can take advantage of.
 You do not need a referral for the tests, even if you consult a specialist.
 Simply present your insurance card and you will not be charged anything at all.
 For example:

 • Health check from 35 years of age every two years by a general practitioner or internist.

 • Gynaecological tests for early cancer detection for women aged 20 and above by gynaecologists and obstetricians.
 30 years onwards, the examination also includes an examination of the female breast.